This article was updated November 5, 2020.

 - Push or delay education, orientation, and training (EOT) time to the future to focus labor resources on critical needs

-- A reduction in force (RIF) as a last resort, which would include restructuring management to create a flatter organization that’s equipped for quicker decision making while lowering costs
+- A reduction in force (RIF) as a last resort, which would include restructuring management to create a flatter organization that’s equipped for quicker decision-making while lowering costs

-3. Identify What Is Working and What Is Not
+3. Identify What Is and Isn’t Working

 - Enhancements to your crisis response